Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Model

 The long-run average number of backorders per operating cycle equals

-Recall that a customer arriving at time $t$ (with $k=\lfloor t/T\rfloor$) is promised a shipment at $(k+1)T$ in the case of choosing express shipment, and a shipment at $(k+2)T$ in the case of choosing regular shipment.
-To motivate our later choice to penalize $\E[M]$, we seek to relate it to a more customer-centric performance measure: The average delay experienced by customers relative to the shipment time that was initially promised.
-Recall that each order in $M_k$ was initially promised to be delivered at or before $(k+1)T$, but will be delivered at or after $(k+2)T$.
-Thus, by \citet{little1961proof}, the average delay that a customer experiences relative to the promised delivery date equals $T\E[M]/(T\E[D])=\E[M]/\E[D]$.
+To motivate our later choice to penalize backorders, we seek to relate the backorders to a more customer-oriented performance measure: the average delay experienced by customers relative to the promised shipment date.
+Consider a customer who arrives at time $t$.
+The promised shipment date is $(l+1)T$ if the customer chooses express shipment and $(l+2)T$ otherwise.
+Further, each backorder in $B_l$ was promised to be shipped at or before $(l+1)T$, but will be shipped at or after $(l+2)T$.
+Thus, by \citet{little1961proof}, the average delay that a customer experiences relative to the promised shipment date equals $T\E[B]/(T\lambda)=\E[B]/\lambda$.

-\subsubsection{Profit}
+\subsubsection{Profit.}

-The profit $G$ of the e-fulfillment center derives from the revenues received for all customer orders per operating cycle and the penalties paid to customers per operating cycle if their orders are not fulfilled on time by the promised deadline. $G$ subdivides into a fixed part $G^F$, which is independent of the selected \um{shipment policy}, and a variable part $G^V$, depending on the \um{shipment policy}.
-The \textit{fixed} profit $G^F$ corresponds to the revenue earned from the regular price $\overline{p}$ per operating cycle; it satisfies $\E[G^F]=T \E[D] \bar{p}$.
-The \textit{variable} profit $G^V$ incorporates the revenue earned from the shipment fees for express shipment and the penalties paid for backorders per operating cycle.
-We model a constant penalty cost of $c$ per backorder, to be paid once per operating cycle.
-Thus, the expected variable profit $\E[G^V]$ equals
+The profit of the e-fulfillment center is determined by revenues from the product price and shipment fees, net of penalty costs incurred for backorders.
+Noting that the product price revenue is independent of the shipment policy, it is omitted in the following.
+Let $R_l:=\sum_{\tau=0}^{T-1} f_\tau E_{lT+\tau}$ denote the \emph{revenue} earned in operating cycle $l$.
+The expected revenue per operating cycle is

-That is, we seek to balance the payments received from customers choosing express shipment and the risk of over-promising.
+The penalty costs quantify the loss of goodwill caused by orders that are dispatched for shipment after their promised shipment date.
+Let $\beta\in\mathbb{R}_{>0}$ be the penalty cost rate per backorder and time period.
+Then, $G_l:= R_l - \beta B_l$ denotes the \emph{profit} earned in operating cycle $l$.
+The expected profit per operating cycle is